What are the Public Transportation Options in Fiji?

 With around 95% of Fiji’s roads being on Viti Levu and Vanua Levu, buses are the most practical method of public transport to get around the main islands of Fiji.
 It’s also a cheap way to get around Fiji.
 Local buses operate around towns and cities taking passengers just about anywhere in the district.
 Buses are old, have cushioned seats and open-air windows where you will have canvas shutters to close if it is raining.
 Many travellers see it as a fun local experience.

 Express buses operate between Fiji’s towns and cities, which run to a schedule, often getting passengers between Nadi and Suva in under six hours only costing around FJ$20.
 Express buses come in a range of qualities, with all of them having windows and comfortable coach seats.
-Most express buses will have air-conditioning and may even play a movie for long-distance trips.
+Most express buses have air-conditioning and may even play a movie for long-distance trips.

 Both local buses and express buses work on an e-ticket system where disposable tickets can be bought with the driver in exchange for cash.
 Find out more in Where to Book Bus Transport in Fiji?